pkmn/engine/docs/DESIGN.md

   standard input/output streams (which incurs **syscall overhead**).

-Ultimately, the Pokémon Showdown's design choices may result in a flexible engine which is easy to expand upon, but its architecture is fundamentally at odds with acheiving peak performance.
+Ultimately, the Pokémon Showdown's design choices may result in a flexible engine which is easy to expand upon, but its architecture is fundamentally at odds with achieving peak performance.